fogfish/hash/README.md

 ### `geo` - Geo Hash

 The function subdivide the space into buckets using z-order curve.
-It allows to move geo-graphical coordinate domain to sting domain, offering arbitrary precision (reducing the size by removing tail of string).
+It allows to move geo-graphical coordinate domain to string domain, offering arbitrary precision (reducing the size by removing tail of string).

 ```
 -spec geo(binary()) -> {lat(), lng()}.